UlisseMini/ulirocks/blog/content/about.md

 I have a matrix account that I use for my main communication with friends, having moved away from discord because of its lack of end to end encryption
 My matrix username is `valvate`

-If you are lazy and use discord you can friend me `god in gopher form#4334`, though it might be a while till I check my discord next.
+If you are lazy and use discord you can friend me `all hail ferris the crab#4334`, though it might be a while till I check my discord next.

 If you're an old person then you can email me `ulisse.mini@gmail.com`, though it is unlikely that i'll see your message for a long time (if ever) because I'm a young hipster who only does instant messaging.